gmberton/VPR-methods-evaluation/README.md

 Given that saving predictions for each query might take long, you can also pass the parameter `--save_only_wrong_preds` which will save only predictions for wrongly predicted queries (i.e. where the first prediction is wrong).

 ## Supported models
-NetVLAD, AP-GeM, SFRS, CosPlace, Conv-AP, MixVPR, EigenPlaces, AnyLoc, SALAD, EigenPlaces-indoor, SALAD-indoor, CricaVPR, CliqueMining.
+NetVLAD, AP-GeM, SFRS, CosPlace, Conv-AP, MixVPR, EigenPlaces, AnyLoc, SALAD, EigenPlaces-indoor, SALAD-indoor, CricaVPR, CliqueMining, MegaLoc.

 ### Unsupported models / contributing
 There are some models that we tried to add but couldn't get to work, mostly due to issues in their codebases, namely VLAD-BuFF, Bag-of-Queries, DINO-Mix.